 Most cases of NK-T cell lymphoma are stage 1, without nodal involvement, my patient has no palpable lymph node and radiology did not show ulceration or lymph node involvement.

 The doctor adopts the hypothesis (the conjecture) to integrate and try to explain the historical, clinical and investigational findings.
+The reasoning here is similar to scenario #1 where the conjectured diagnosis is supported by the exposure and explained by the course of examination and treatment.

 Peirce, in his 1898 Cambridge lectures, and in his 1901-03 papers, said that retroduction is similar to Aristotle’s apagoge “probable reasoning in the second degree. and a new way of testing an hypothesis.

 Therefore, my patient has malignant lymphoma of the right maxillary sinus and will be treated, after complete staging, with radiotherapy.
 This diagnosis is built on weaving together facts into a strong inferential chain, the more strands (signs) in the chain, the stronger the abductive inference.
 Some strands may not fit (polypectomy) and these red herrings need to be explained, interpolated or ‘fished out’ from strands of the woven chain.
 The hypothesis via Dewey is that the physician needs ‘funded experience to employ the diagnostic process.
 This is not intuition as claimed by some philosopher (e.g. Henry Frankfort) because intuition is unmediated, and the hypothesis is medicated in ‘medias res’ just as Johannes Kepler did not predict the orbits without the royal funded data of Tyco Brahe’s experience to consider.